 Lightform Creator is unable to find or communicate with Lightform device.

 NOTE: If you are on a corporate network, you may need to contact your IT department in order to allow your Lightform device to connect to your company's network.
 In most cases, you will need to provide your Lightform device's MAC address to your network administrator.
 In order to obtain this, please reach out to our support team.

 Issue: When connecting your device to your network via Ethernet, you cannot see your device in Lightform Creator's device list.
 Or, when trying to pair your device to a Wi-Fi network, you cannot advance past the "Connect to Lightform Device" pairing page.

-Solution: Most of the time, this issue indicates that a firewall, antivirus, or other programs on your computer are blocking the connection to your device.
+Solution: Most of the time, this issue indicates that a firewall (hardware or software-based), antivirus, or other applications on your computer are blocking the connection to your device.

-First, you should verify that your firewall is set to allow Lightform Creator.
+First, verify that your Windows software firewall is set to allow Lightform Creator.

 - Go to the Windows Start Menu and search for "Firewall" -- Choose the "Firewall & network protection" menu item.

 - Select "Allow an app through the firewall"

 - Search this list for "lightform.exe".
 If you don't see it, choose "Allow Another App" and add "C:\Program Files\Lightform\Lightform Creator\Lightform.exe".
 If you do see "lightform.exe" in the list, verify that all three checkboxes are checked ("Allowed" on left, and "Private/Public" on right).
 You will need to click "Change Settings" in the upper right to make changes to this list.
 When finished, the Lightform line should look like this:

 - At this point, you should be able to see your device in Lightform Creator.
 If you do not, keep reading.